noud/laravel-seo-slug/README.md

 Here is a usage example.
 First add the Slug logic to your models.
 Then create and do a migration.

-### Model
+### Models

-Add Slug business logic to a Model, like so:
+Add Slug business logic to Models, like so:

 ```
 <?php